-In the Gospel of Luke (2:41-52), after presenting themselves for the Feast of Passover, following tradition, Mary and Joseph found themselves traveling home in separate caravans, with each believing that the other was with the child Jesus.
-At some point, however, the reality that Jesus had not accompanied them on their journey home sank in.
+In the Gospel of Luke (2:41-52), after traveling to Jerusalem for the Feast of Passover, Mary and Joseph began their journey home believing that the child Jesus had accompanied them.
+At some point, however, the reality that Jesus had not accompanied them sank in.

-With great anxiety, fear, and I am sure- tears, Mary and Joseph embarked upon an “adventure” of retracing their steps that would lead them back to Jerusalem.
-Upon arriving there, they would ultimately find the Divine Child in the temple.
-And to their amazement, Jesus looked nothing like a boy who had been lost.
+With great anxiety and fear, Mary and Joseph proceeded to embark upon an “adventure” of retracing their steps that would lead them back to Jerusalem.
+Upon arriving there, they eventually located the Divine Child in the temple.
+To their amazement, Jesus looked nothing like a boy who was lost.
 To the contrary, He appeared right at home.

-Lost in the family.
-An interesting observation.
-In our day and age, we can find ourselves lost in many things: television, internet, Blackberries, iPhones, iPads, texting, and so on.
-In moderation, these things might be considered a “good” – a perk of the technological times in which we live.
-But when taken to the extreme, to the extent that we immerse ourselves in them, to the extent that we keep our heads down in worship of them- perhaps it is we that are truly lost.
+In our day and age, we can find ourselves lost in many things: television, internet, iPhones, texting, and so on.
+In moderation, these things might be considered a perk of the technological times in which we live.
+However, our nonstop immersion in them might also render us lost regarding the things of life that truly matter.

 Lost in the family?
 Yes!
 May we lift our heads from the distractions of life and lose ourselves there.
-And may we see that it is in the family that we are embraced, nourished, accepted, and free to follow our dreams.
-It is in the family that we are called to place everything that we are and everything that we have been given- at the disposal of others.
-Most importantly, it is in the family where we believe that the prayers we pray will not only be heard by God, but that our prayers will truly change our families and the world in which we live.
+May we see that it is in the family that we are embraced, nourished, accepted, and free to follow our dreams.
+For it is in the family that we are called to place everything that we are and everything that we have been given at the disposal of others.
+Still yet, it is in the family where we believe that the prayers we pray will not only be heard by God, but that our prayers will truly change our families and the world in which we live.

-To quote Pope John Paul II: “Families, become what you are!”
+To quote Saint Pope John Paul II: “Families, become what you are!”